scotty-c/cluster-api-azure-control-plane/README.md

 Then print out the instructions to access the server.
 Once you have access to the servers shell just `tail -f output.txt`
 The MOTD will give you the rest of the instructions.

+## Thank you
+A big thanks goes to [Aarron Wislang](https://github.com/asw101) for some the original code and ideas that I implemented in this repo :)